tjdarosa/law-chain-mvp/law-chain-mvp-project/test-network/addProsecutor/README.md

 ./addProsecutor.sh up
 ```

-If you used `network.sh` to create a channel other than the default `mychannel`, you need pass that name to the `addprosecutor.sh` script.
+If you used `network.sh` to create a channel other than the default `law-channel`, you need pass that name to the `addprosecutor.sh` script.
 ```
 ./network.sh up createChannel -c channel1
 cd addProsecutor